raviten/azure-powershell/src/Accounts/Accounts/help/Remove-AzContext.md

 ```

 ### -Force
-Remove context even if it is the defualt
+Remove context even if it is the default

 ```yaml
 Type: System.Management.Automation.SwitchParameter